davidwesst/davidwesst.github.io/content/blog/prairie-dev-con-2022-takeaways/index.md

   bring fresh ideas to my mind and give me pause to think about my own efforts and how I can learn from their experience.
 Although not a complete list, these ideas the ones that stood out the most from Prairie Dev Con 2022.
-image: prdc2022-takeaway.png
+featured_image: prdc2022-takeaway.png
-image_alt: A woman holding a brown paper bag with the Prairie Dev Con logo on it , seemingly handing it to someone on the other side who is not visible in the photo.
+featured_image_alt: A woman holding a brown paper bag with the Prairie Dev Con logo on it , seemingly handing it to someone on the other side who is not visible in the photo.
 image_type: image/png